 Reading: I play it cool and took a sip of my coke.

-The potential error play in (4) is a common type in our data and has a number of possible explanations.
+The potential error play for played in (4) is a common type of error found in our data and has a number of possible explanations.
 It may be a failure to decipher the past tense signal �ed, and indeed such readings of past tense forms as present tense are extremely frequent.
 On the other hand, it may represent a phonological deletion of the final /d/, though this is not as common for single consonants as in played as compared to consonant clusters in words like served.
 In any case, this potential error does not cast a strong semantic shadow: none of the ten words that follow the reading play are misread, and it therefore seems likely that the reader understood the sentence.
 The likelihood that the past tense meaning was understood is increased by the fact that took, the past tense form of take is preserved in (4).

-(5) Reader: Raheem G., 11, 4th grade, Latino who learned to read in English first, Philadelphia
+(5) Reader: Raheem G., 11, 4th grade, Latino who learned to read in English first, Philadelphia.

 Text: His teeth are as sharp as the edge of my knife.